What is conflict management?

 - Conflicts can cause a change in the company’s previous image.

-However, in order to actually filter the positive out of conflicts and to use them specifically for the further success of the company, for a great working atmosphere, as well as for the productivity and efficiency of the employees, a structured conflict management is required.
-The point is to minimise the less good things about conflicts and to make maximum use of the positive opportunities they offer.
+However, in order to actually filter the positive aspects out of conflicts and to use them specifically for the further success of the company, for a great working atmosphere, as well as for the productivity and efficiency of the employees, a structured conflict management is required.
+The point is to minimize the less good things about conflicts and to make maximum use of the positive opportunities they offer.

 Steps for conflict resolution

 In conflict management, there are three major steps in order to get to a solution that is sustainable.

 Before a conflict is actually open, it announces itself with various symptoms.
 Changes in the behaviour of individual staff members, hostile remarks, verbal abusive language, disinterest, avoidance or evasion could be indicative of a conflict.